NickGrunert/master-thesis/modules/03_truth_compare.typ

     #heading(depth: 5, numbering: none, bookmarked: false)[Explanation]
     There is more than one way to define data quality and it's fundamental components; one of such definitions being completeness, accuracy, and consistency @DataCompleteness.
     However, our primary concern at this stage is to prioritize completeness and accuracy, given the relatively low priority accorded to consistency in the current use case.

+    The degree of consistency will not be discussed further in this text, since doing so would entail an evaluation of the adequacy of the original geographical division and the representativeness of the buildings contained therein with respect to universal building types.
+    It can be stated, with a reasonable degree of certainty, that the data is assumed to demonstrate a sufficient degree of variability in terms of complexity with regard to typical roof types.
     The degree of consistency among the data sets would be challenging to precisely delineate in this context.
-    One possible description of the methodology would be capability of receiving reliable data across multiple roofs without significant deterioration in segmentation quality.
     An initial investigation was conducted to ascertain the presence of all roof types within the dataset.
-    Nevertheless, in this particular instance, maintaining consistency would also imply that the algorithms' scores can be relied upon, irrespective of the roof type.
+    However, in this particular instance, maintaining consistency would also imply that the algorithms' scores can be relied upon, irrespective of the roof type.
-    Although extensive testing on the algorithm's performance on different roof types is not part of the current study, the testing examples do include a few non-normal roof types, on which the performance will be measured briefly.
+    While the present study does not encompass extensive testing of the algorithm's performance on various roof types, the testing examples do include a few non-normal roof types, on which the performance will be measured briefly.
     For instance, given the prevalence of flat roofs in the input data and their relatively uncomplicated structural nature, the successful performance on a limited number of instances can be extrapolated to infer the efficacy on the entire dataset.
     This assertion is equally applicable to other roof types, given the substantial comparability of standard roof components.